Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 - Fourth, the `chg_tower.m` helper function is called.
 - Finally, the `chg_hydrodyn.m` helper function is called.

 Each of these helper functions is similar and has the job of modifying one type of file for the simulation.
 There is one file not needed for simulation, but should be changed and saved for each test; the README file is designed to document the inputs for a given test.
 This file is modified and saved along with the results of the simulation in the test-specific data subfolder at the end of the experiment.
-There is a unique readme for each test.
+In this way, there is a unique README for each test.
 This file can be found in the template directory.

 The anatomy of a helper function is simple.
 It takes as its input some portion of the current test row, and the location of the template file to be read in and the location of the resulting file to be saved to.